ChakmaShantunu/GSAP-Animations/README.md

 | JavaScript (Vanilla JS) | Animation logic |
 | GSAP (GreenSock Animation Platform) | Smooth, high-performance animations |

+---

-✨ Features
+## ✨ Features

-Timeline‑based GSAP animation
+- Timeline-based GSAP animation

-Sequential animation for multiple elements
+- Sequential animation for multiple elements

-Clean and simple structure
+- Clean and simple structure

-Beginner‑friendly GSAP setup
+- Beginner-friendly GSAP setup

+---

-🚀 How It Works
+## 🚀 How It Works

-Animations are controlled using GSAP Timeline
+- Animations are controlled using **GSAP Timeline**

-box1 moves to the right using .to()
+- `box1` moves to the right using `.to()`

-box2 animates from the right using .from()
+- `box2` animates from the right using `.from()`

-Timeline ensures animations run one after another
+- Timeline ensures animations run **one after another**

+---

-📦 GSAP Setup
+## 📦 GSAP Setup

-GSAP is included via CDN in the index.html file.
+GSAP is included via **CDN** in the `index.html` file.
 No build tools or frameworks are used.

+---

-▶️ How to Run the Project
+## ▶️ How to Run the Project

-Download or clone the repository
+1. Download or clone the repository

-Open index.html in any modern browser
+2. Open `index.html` in any modern browser

-Animation will start automatically after a short delay
+3. Animation will start automatically after a short delay

+---

-📚 Learning Purpose
+## 📚 Learning Purpose

 This project is created for practicing:

-GSAP basics
+- GSAP basics

-Timeline animations
+- Timeline animations

-Understanding .to() and .from() methods
+- Understanding `.to()` and `.from()` methods

+---

-🧑‍💻 Author
+## 🧑‍💻 Author

-Built by Shantunu Chakma
+Built by **Shantunu Chakma**

+---

-📜 License
+## 📜 License

-This project is open‑source and free to use for learning and practice.
+This project is open-source and free to use for learning and practice.